 Seven times Kieran Tierney has proved he’s Arsenal captain material

-As well as being one of the best left-backs in the Premier League, Kieran Tierney has also shown his leadership qualities since joining Arsenal.
+As well as being one of the best left-backs in the Premier League, Kieran Tierney has also shown his leadership qualities during his time at Arsenal.

-After initially struggling with injury problems, Tierney has been a model of consistency in recent months and is already a cult hero among the Arsenal fans.
+Despite struggling with injury problems, Tierney has been one of their standout performers over the last two seasons and is already a cult hero among the Arsenal fans.

 We’ve looked at seven times where the Scotland international has demonstrated his credentials for the armband.

-While most modern footballers carry their essentials in Louis Vuitton or Gucci wash bags, Tierney opted for a cheaper alternative before Arsenal’s game against Sheffield United.
+While most modern footballers carry their essentials in Louis Vuitton or Gucci wash bags, Tierney opted for a cheaper alternative before Arsenal’s game against Sheffield United in June 2020.

 He rocked up to Bramall Lane with a Teso carrier bag, proving that he’s not let success get to his head and he’s a very down-to-earth guy.